Share This Article:

 For example, a trucking company may use an MVR report to ensure potential employees don’t have a history of driving under the influence or a track record of at-fault accidents.
 This is important to ensure their organization is protected from liability, and it may even be a requirement to run these kinds of background checks to insure large trucking vehicles.

-4. Credit Report Checks: Evaluate Financial Responsibility
+4. Credit Report Background Checks

 Credit report background checks dive into a person’s credit history, reporting data like their credit score or current debts.
 An employer may want to know a candidate’s financial standing for a multitude of reasons.